 Jesus said the Father would send the Comforter, which is the Holy Spirit, in Jesus’ name (John 14:26).
 Here we have all three mentioned at the same time and in such a manner as to distinguish them as three different beings.
 Isaiah 48:16 says “God and his Spirit has sent me”.

 Throughout the Bible, God makes it a point to show us that there are three persons in the Godhead.
-Let’s look at the most conclusive Scripture first, that shows Jesus is not the Holy Spirit.
-In Matthew 12:32 and Luke 12:10 says “whoever shall speak a word against the Son of man it shall be forgiven him; but unto him that blasphemes against the Holy Ghost, it shall NOT be forgiven.”
-If Jesus and the Holy Spirit were the same individual, then this statement could not be true; to blaspheme the Holy Ghost would be to blaspheme Jesus.
+Let’s look at the most conclusive Scripture first, that shows Jesus is not the Holy Spirit and the Holy Spirit is not Jesus.
+In Matthew 12:32 and Luke 12:10 says “whoever shall speak a word against the Son of man it shall be forgiven him; but unto him that blasphemes against the Holy Ghost, it shall NOT be forgiven him.”
+If Jesus and the Holy Spirit were the same individual, this statement could not be true.
+To blaspheme the Holy Ghost would be to blaspheme Jesus.
 It is clear that they are not the same person with just different titles.

 Jesus told his disciples that He was going back to heaven to his Father.
 Then He told them He would pray to the Father (not Himself) and the Father would give them another Comforter (not Himself) (John 14:16).
 ANOTHER means ANOTHER.
 Not the same with a different name.
-Jesus said, “when He, the Spirit of truth, is come, He will guide you into all truth, for He will not speak of Himself, but whatsoever He shall hear that shall He speak” (John 16:13).
+Jesus said, “when He, the Spirit of truth, has come, He will guide you into all truth, for He will not speak of Himself, but whatever He shall hear that shall He speak” (John 16:13).
 Jesus is saying here that when the Holy Spirit comes, He will not speak His own words but the words He hears from GOD.
 This verse makes it clear that they are not the same person.
 Jesus makes this plain in verses 14 and 15.
 Jesus said the Holy Ghost would glorify Jesus, not Himself.
-“He shall take of mine and show it unto you.
+“He will take of mine and show it to you.
 All things that the Father has are mine.
-That’s why I said, He shall take of mine and shall show it unto you.”
+That’s why I said, He will take of mine and will show it to you.”
 (John.
 14:14, 15).

-This study show without a doubt that the Father, the Son, and the Holy Spirit are three different individuals.
+This study shows without a doubt that the Father, the Son, and the Holy Spirit are three different individuals.
 We see all three of them at Christ’s baptism (Mark.
 1:9-11).
 We also see all three at creation (Genesis 1:2b, 26; Hebrews.
-1:1) and throughout God’s word.
+1:1) and throughout God’s holy word.

 The Bible is clear.
 The Trinity is Biblical.
 While Jesus is God, He is neither the Father nor the Holy Spirit.
 They are three separate persons that make up ONE GOD.